Sharp pain in the elbow can be caused by an overuse injury, severe injury, or nerve compression in the elbow or neck.

-Are you experiencing a burning sensation, tenderness or sharp pain in your elbow – is it inside, middle or outside?
+Suffering from any tenderness in your elbow – is it inside, middle or outside?

 Does the pain sometimes shoot down from your elbow and into your wrist?